Peter Malkin

 Peter Zvi Malkin (פיטר צבי מלחין; Cywka Małchin, May 27, 1927 – March 1, 2005) was a Polish-born Israeli secret agent and member of the Mossad intelligence agency.
 He was part of the team that captured Adolf Eichmann in Argentina in 1960 and brought him to Israel to stand trial for crimes against humanity.

-Early life
+Biography

-Peter Zvi Malchin was born on May 27, 1927 in Żółkiewka, Poland, to an observant Jewish family.
-In 1936, his family fled to Palestine to escape the rising tide of German anti-Semitism; his sister, Fruma, and her three children who remained behind with 150 other relatives, were murdered in the Holocaust.
+Peter Zvi ("Zvika") Malkin was born in Żółkiewka, Poland, to an observant Jewish family.
+In 1933, his family fled to Palestine to escape the rising tide of German anti-Semitism; his sister, Fruma, and her three children who remained behind with 150 other relatives, were murdered in the Holocaust.
 At the age of 12, Malkin was recruited into the Haganah as an explosives expert.
-He was also an expert in martial arts and disguises.
+He was an expert in martial arts and disguises.

+Malkin was married to Roni (nee Thorner), with whom he had two daughters, Tami and Adi, and a son, Omer.

+After retiring in 1976, Malkin devoted himself to painting and sculpture, which served as his cover during his Mossad years.
+His paintings from the 1960s until he died won international acclaim in London, Paris, Brussels and Israel.
+He also authored books, and served as a private international consultant on anti-terrorism methods.